 UK Ag Equine Programs to host equine showcase, breeders' short course

-Topics and speakers for the UK Equine Showcase include:
+Topics for the UK Equine Showcase include:

 Topics for the Kentucky Breeders’ Short Course include: